Orientation to Willingness

 Background

-In developing the frameworks for endeavour and creativity, the need for a level labeled «Willingness» at the L7-apex of the Root Hierarchy became apparent.
+In developing the frameworks for endeavour and creativity, the need for a level labelled «Willingness» at the L7-apex of the Root Hierarchy became apparent.

-The proposed function of willingnessto sustain a positive disposition towards the actualization of an endeavour—reveals its human significance as an expression of faith that obstructions on the road to achievement could well be transcended.
+The proposed function of willingnessto sustain a positive disposition towards the actualization of an endeavour—reveals its psychological significance as an expression of faith that obstructions on the road to achievement could likely be overcome.

-As a result, the principles and conclusions developed in the Architecture Room from around 2013 drew on findings in the other 5 Domains: Action-RL1, Inquiry-RL2, Experience-RL4, Communication-RL5 and Purpose-RL7.
-Provisional propositions within Change-RL3 and Willingness-RL7 were regularly included with the understanding that they would likely be adjusted in due course.
+As a result, the principles and conclusions developed in the Architecture Room from around 2013 drew on findings in the other 5 Domains: Action-RL1, Inquiry-RL2, Experience-RL4, Communication-RL5 and Purpose-RL6.
+Provisional propositions within Change-RL3 and Willingness-RL7 were regularly included with the understanding that they would likely be adjusted in due course, but without violating principles evident or induced from the other 5 domains.

 The Change Domain was systematically investigated during 2022-2025 and much of it was posted in 2024-2026.
 Provisional formulations in the Architecture Room were then reviewed and corrected as appropriate.